-You’ve probably seen these atrocities, lurking in dark corners of the web.
+You’ve seen these atrocities, lurking in dark corners of the web.
 “Salt Lake City” recast as “Sodium Lake Pond”.
 Pages of faux Shakespearian text generated by a Markov model.
-Scraped content which drunkenly lurches between “finding the perfect girlfriend” to “essential oils” and onwards to stern exhortations “not to take Ukrainian girls straight to bed!”.
+Scraped gibberish that drunkenly lurches between “finding the perfect girlfriend” to “essential oils” (um, just don’t ask…).

 Mechanically generated drivel.
 For Free.
 A bargain, eh?
 The typical ‘content generator’ didn’t inspire much respect in the early days.